ZichenMen/ANTLR-NOTATION-CALCULATOR/README.md

   1. The original infix expression.
   2. The converted Reverse Polish Notation expression, with space-separated operators and operands.
   3. The evaluated result, formatted to up to 5 decimal places when necessary.

-## Contributing

-Contributions are encouraged, whether they involve expanding the calculator's functionality, enhancing precision, or improving code quality.
-Your expertise and suggestions are invaluable to the project's growth.

-## License

-This project is released under the MIT License, promoting open collaboration and sharing.